Cell Systems and Anatomy (CSAT)

 The clinical seminars course will feature presentations from physicians practicing in several specialties at UT Health San Antonio, including faculty from General Surgery, Emergency Medicine, Psychiatry and Behavioral Sciences, Family and Community Medicine, Pediatrics, Urology, Pathology and Laboratory Medicine, OB-Gyn, Endocrinology, Cardiology, Dermatology, Rheumatology, Anesthesiology and others.
 The presentation would inform students about their interests that lead them to select their specialty, their schedule, what they like about your position as well as time commitments and challenges that entail that position, and any other information they would like to share with the students.
 The experience should give the students an understanding of future expectations, rationales for pursuing a medical degree, strategies used to matriculate into medical schools, and the different paths followed to specialize in different specialties.

-This course will examine the microscopic architecture of the human body, beginning with tissues, and then organs and their higher level organization into systems performing specific functions.
-Topics covered will include basic tissues, the integumentary, cardiovascular, the lymphatic, respiratory, gastrointestinal, endocrine, urinary and male and female reproductive systems.
-The goal of this course is to enable students acquire knowledge of normal histological structure of organs and organ systems using light and electron microscopy, thereby providing a strong basis for the sound understanding of cell and tissue morphology in health and disease.
-The course will include lecture, laboratory and self-directed as well as independent student learning.
+This course will examine the microscopic architecture of the human body, beginning with tissues, and then organs and their higher-level organization into systems performing specific functions.
+Topics covered will include basic tissues, the integumentary, cardiovascular, lymphatic, respiratory, gastrointestinal, endocrine, urinary, and male and female reproductive systems.
+The goal of this course is to enable students to acquire knowledge of the normal histological structure of organs and organ systems using light and electron microscopy, thereby providing a strong basis for a sound understanding of cell and tissue morphology in health and disease.
+The course will include lecture, laboratory, and self-directed as well as independent student learning.
+This course is restricted to students in the Cell Systems & Anatomy Pre-Professional and MS programs.

 CSAT 5074.
 Introduction to Research.
 0.5 Credit Hours.